 I can't make a case for the song being wholly appropriate for this situation, or for me at all, even in the best of times, and I think that's why it appeals to me right now.
 I'm a pretty level-headed person settled comfortably in a loving and monogamous relationship.
 I (still) have a job and the people I love are healthy.
 I'm not one who is ever looking to gamble with that sort of security, but I can understand why leaving things to chance might be appealing, especially since the certainty and control we are never really guaranteed has been challenged even further by the coronavirus.

 We've had to give up a lot of certainty in the face of a virus that may or may not effect us.
 It is a threat that has reshaped everything we do.
 Taking my sick pup to the vet gave new meaning to being a "rank outsider."
-It meant staying in the car while a tech took her inside, then waiting for the vet to call so we could discuss her symptoms, and then waiting again for her to call back with a diagnosis and plan for treatment.
+It meant staying in the car while a tech took her inside, then waiting for the vet to call so we could discuss her symptoms, and then waiting again for the vet to call back with a diagnosis and plan for treatment.
 I can't imagine having to do something similar with my wife should she fall ill, yet that sort of distance worrying is real for far too many right now.
 Too much waiting and empty waiting rooms, so we send our goodbyes through the air and hope they travel farther and faster than the virus.